 If protein is hard to digest, it’s harder for your body to break it down into amino acids.
 If it doesn’t digest well, your body can’t use as much of it.
 On top of that, not all plant-based protein sources have all the essential amino acids.
 So “protein quality” is how easily a protein can be digested into the amino acids that we need.

 This means that to get the same score as you would from soy isolate, you’d need to eat around 10% more pea protein.
 No problem.
 Both of these are great sources of protein.
 But if you had rice protein powder, you’d have to eat more than twice as much!
-That’s why it can help to intentionally have some high-quality protein sources in your diet.
+That’s why it can help to intentionally have some high-quality protein powder sources in your diet, and to include a variety of sources.
 Soy protein isolate, soy milk, pea protein concentrate, protein powder blends (rice + pea), and so on.
 They give you some extra insurance.

 The ideal vegan diet includes a variety of protein sources.
 One protein source might be deficient in Lysine, another deficient in Valine.
 But so long as you aren’t relying on just one or the other, everything is fine.
 Still, this can be a bit tricky, and it’s why getting protein powder blends, like pea and pumpkin seed protein powder, can really come in handy.